aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/get-background-effective-values/_index.md

 ### 1. Aspose.Slides for .NET Installed

 You should have Aspose.Slides for .NET installed in your development environment.
-You can download it from the [official Aspose.Slides for .NET download page](https://releases.aspose.com/slides/net/).
+You can download it from the [Aspose.Slides for .NET download page](https://releases.aspose.com/slides/net/).

 ### 2. Basic Knowledge of C#